 Simply follow the instructions and post the completed test in the envelope provided.

-Visit the National Bowel Cancer Screening Program website to find out when you will receive your test, or call the Screening Program Infoline on 1800 118 868.
+Visit the National Bowel Cancer Screening Program website to find out when you will receive your test, or call the National Cancer Screening Register on 1800 627 701.

 Early detection is crucial

 Bowel cancer kills around 100 Australians every week.
 Symptoms often appear too late.
 If you're aged 50-74, you're at a higher risk.

 Bowel cancer, also known as colorectal cancer, is the second biggest cause of cancer death in Australia.